hpi-swa-teaching/Koans/src/Koans.package/KoanAboutClasses.class/README.md

-In this chapter you learn about classes and their instances.
+In this chapter you'll get some more detailled informations about classes, their instances and how to use them.